githubjacky/StochasticFrontiers.jl/README.md

 - for the usage please check out the [examples/](https://github.com/githubjacky/StochasticFrontiers.jl/tree/main/examples) folser

 ## developers
-to develop a new model, check out the [src/models/template/](https://github.com/githubjacky/StochasticFrontiers.jl/tree/main/src/models/template) folders
+To develop a new model, check out the [src/models/template/](https://github.com/githubjacky/StochasticFrontiers.jl/tree/main/src/models/template) folders.
+You can simply copy the **template** folder and rename it.